-How to trade the news - news based trading strategies
+How to trade the news? - Best Strategies

 In the past, trading the news has long been the domain of Forex day traders.
 However, with an ever more globalised society, news from one country can have a huge impact on another.
 Trade wars, companies going bust, changing political situations all now have an impact on global markets.
 Whether you are a short-term trader, long-term trader or investor and whether you trade foreign exchange, commodities, stocks or indices, ignoring how to trade the news is no longer an option.